memgraph/docs/cypher-manual/overview.md

 Simply open Game of Thrones Deaths dataset on [**Memgraph playground**](https://playground.memgraph.com/sandbox/game-of-thrones-deaths).
-You will find some predefine queries there that will help you to get a glimpse what you can do with Cypher.
+You will find some predefine queries there that will help you to get a glimpse of what you can accomplish with Cypher.

 :::info